Mallika Badrinath

 Mallika Badrinath is an Indian food writer, chef, cookbook author and host of cooking shows.

 She is the author of 29 cookery books in English and 30 books in Tamil, together containing more than 4,000 recipes.
 Some of her books have been translated into Telugu, Kannada and Hindi.
 Her books include the Tamil “Siru Dhaniya Samayal” series, containing recipes using traditional nutritious ingredients and millets such as Sirudhaniyangal Ragi, kambu, Saamai, thinai, varagu, cholam and kudhiraivali.

 Early life

 Born and brought up in Salem, a town in Tamilnadu, India, Mallika completed her Bachelors in Home Science from Salem.
-In the late 1980s, at the age of 21, she married Badrinath a chartered accountant from Chennai.
+In the late 1980s, at the age of 21, she married Badrinath, a chartered accountant from Chennai.
 In an interview with The Hindu, she admitted to have rarely cooked before marriage as they lived in a large joint family of 25, and had a cook and an assistant cook to do the cooking.
-However, she was interested in recipes and collected them in a scrap book, handwriting all of them.
+However, she was interested in recipes and collected them in a scrap book, writing all of them.